(Greek: deep, depth)

 While moving, these plutons of relatively buoyant magma are called plutonic diapirs.
 Diapirs commonly intrude vertically upward along fractures or zones of structural weakness through more dense overlying rocks because of density contrast between a less dense, lower rock mass and overlying denser rocks.

 Because the diapirs are liquefied and very hot, they tend to rise through the surrounding country rock, pushing it aside and partially melting it.

-Most diapirs do not reach the surface to form volcanoes, but instead slow down, cool and usually solidify five to thirty kilometers underground as plutons; therefore, the use of the word pluton; in reference to the Roman god of the underworld, Pluto.
+Most diapirs do not reach the surface to form volcanoes, but instead slow down, cool and usually solidify five to thirty kilometers underground as plutons.
+Therefore the use of the word "pluton" is in reference to the Roman god of the underworld, Pluto.

 The bathometer does not require a line to extend to the bottom because it measures the difference in the gravitational effect of the water surface and of solid ground.

 2. Having a larger than normal ocular axial length.